rulewis/journey-optimizer.en/help/using/building-journeys/using-the-journey-designer.md

 **Actions**

-You will find here the **Message** activity which allows you to include a message designed in Customer Journey Management.
+You will find here the **Message** activity which allows you to include a message designed in Journey Optimizer.
 [Learn more about the Message activity](journeys-message.md)

 You will also find the custom actions that you've configured to send messages with third-party systems.
 Learn more in this [section](about-journey-activities.md#action-activities).